Alhasbary/CTA/README.md

 - Inputs:
    - List of optional parameters.
-   - input: Full path to the data folder containing SMILES string lists (e.g., `*_smiles.csv`) and the mini-ChEMBL database [Optional].
-            It may contain more than one list.
-The tool processes them sequentially.
-Each file must be a CSV file that contains smiles strings in a column named 'smiles' and compound id in a column named 'smiles_id'.
+   - input: Full path to the data folder containing SMILES string lists (e.g., QueryList1_smiles.csv) and the mini-ChEMBL database [Optional].
+The folder may contain multiple lists; the tool processes them sequentially.
+Ensure the file names follow the pattern: QueryListN_smiles.csv, where N is an integer.
+Each file must be a CSV file with a column named 'smiles' for SMILES strings and a column named 'smiles_id' for compound IDs.
    - output: Full path to save the results [Optional].

 - Output:
-   - `*_potential_targets_based_on_top_k.csv`: Contains identify potential targets for the chemical compounds in each dataset based on the mean similarity scores of the top k similar reference compounds.
-                                            If k is greater than 1, the tool generates a potential target list for each odd number value within the interval [1, k].
+   - `QueryListN_potential_targets_based_on_top_k.csv`: Identifies potential targets for the chemical compounds in the query list based on the mean similarity scores of the top k similar reference compounds.
+If k is greater than 1, the tool generates potential target lists for each odd-numbered value within the interval [1, k]..

 - Usage:
    - For help: